Aider-AI/aider/docs/repomap.md

 and to produce the repo map that shows just those key lines from the codebase.

+## What about ctags?

+The tree-sitter repository map replaces the ctags based map that aider originally used.
+Switching from ctags to tree-sitter provides a bunch of benefits:

+- The map is richer, showing full function call signatures and other details straight from the source files.
+- Thanks to `py-tree-sitter-languages`, we get full support for many programming languages by automatically installing a python package as part of the normal `pip install aider-chat`.
+- We remove the requirement for users to manually install `universal-ctags` via some extenal tool or package manager (brew, apt, choco, etc).
+- Tree-sitter integration is a key enabler for future work and capabilities for aider.

 ## Future work

 You'll recall that we identified two key challenges when trying to use GPT